 - Avoid caffeine and stay hydrated.
 Caffeine can dehydrate you and make you more likely to experience back pain.
 Staying hydrated helps prevent muscle cramps.

 Lastly, make sure to keep on top of your wellness appointments over the summer.
 Do not neglect your musculoskeletal health just because you’re on vacation – enjoying good health shouldn’t take a break!
-Make sure to visit your chiropractor, physiotherapist, or massage therapist prior to a long drive, and make sure you’re in tip-top shape to enjoy your time off.
+Make sure to visit your chiropractor, physiotherapist, or massage therapist before a long drive, and make sure you’re in tip-top shape to enjoy your time off.

 Proper ergonomics, stretching, and taking breaks are all important factors in preventing back pain.
 By following these tips, you can help avoid back pain and ensure that your next road trip is a comfortable and enjoyable one.